12 best invoice processing automation software options for finance teams

-Manual invoice handling increases the risk of duplicate payments, supplier impersonation, and approval bottlenecks.
+Manual invoice handling increases the risk of duplicate payments, vendor impersonation, and approval bottlenecks.
 As invoice fraud and business email compromise continue to target finance workflows, automation has become a control decision as much as an efficiency one.

-Comparison table: best invoice processing automation software
+Comparison table: invoice processing automation software

 How we evaluated these solutions

-The top 12 best invoice processing automation software providers
+Invoice processing automation software providers

 Best for: Large enterprises standardising procurement and AP.